TiagoJeronimo/nomoko/README.md

 # Google Maps
 Since Google Maps requires a key to correctly display a map I got a Google Cloud Platform key to for it.
 The key only has 300$ of usage (which is the trial limit) hopefully is enough.
 Note: the key is accessible in the GitHub although I'm aware that we shouldn't have easy accessibly keys especially in a public repo.
 But in this case, it shouldn't be a problem.

+# Responsiveness
+Although not required I added some media queries to help the app to be a bit more responsive friendly.